House Oversight Committee Democrats say most Epstein files turned over by DOJ were already public

 The DOJ turned over the records to the committee the same day it released a transcript of the interview that Deputy Attorney General Todd Blanche conducted with Maxwell.

-Democratic Rep. Robert Garcia, the top Democrat on the oversight panel, in a statement accused the DOJ of releasing the Maxwell transcript “to distract from their continued White House cover-up.”
+Democratic Rep. Robert Garcia, the top Democrat on the House Oversight panel, accused the DOJ of releasing the Maxwell transcript “to distract from their continued White House cover-up.”

 The-CNN-Wire

-Note: This story has been updated with a statement from the Department of Justice.